phpBBSEO/premod/README.md

 BUILDING PACKAGES
 -----------------

 For building phpBB SEO Premod's packages you need to use [Phing](http://www.phing.info/trac/), available via PEAR.

-You need to install `zip` libraries on an Ubuntu box.
+On an Ubuntu box you need to install some packages before:

+	sudo apt-get install zip

 From the build directory, run: